-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Testosterone 60mg topical solution applied to each axilla once daily (Axiron®) extension study Men ≥18 years with androgen deficiency (diagnosis of hypogonadism) and a BMI <35.0 kg/m2 with testosterone levels on two consecutive samples < 10.4 nmol/L and a baseline Hgb level ≥ 110.5 g/L. study 120 days N=71 extension study 60 days Total testosterone and DHT (OL phase) Secondary: PDQ domain assessing sexual desire, enjoyment and performance, sexual activity, and mood, SF-36 health survey (extension phase) At day 120, the proportion of patients completing the study with an average testosterone concentration (C {avg}) in the normal range was 84.1%.
-Also, 76.1% and 84.8% of patients completed the study with a C {avg} in the responder range on days 15/16 and 60/61, respectively.
+Study and Drug Regimen Study Design and Sample Size and Study End Points Results Demographics Duration Testosterone 60mg topical solution applied to each axilla once daily (Axiron®) Total testosterone and DHT (OL phase) Secondary: PDQ domain assessing sexual desire, enjoyment and performance, sexual activity, and mood, SF-36 health survey (extension phase) At day 120, the proportion of patients completing the study with an average testosterone concentration (C avg ) in the normal range was 84.1%.
+Also, 76.1% and 84.8% of patients completed the study with a C avg in the responder range on days 15/16 and 60/61, respectively.
 The mean serum testosterone level before and after dosing was within the adult male range over the 24-hour period on days 15, 60 and 120.
 The geometric mean of serum testosterone over 24 hours was 15.62 nmol/L (coefficient of variation [CV]; 38%).
 Among subjects who were responders at day 120, the geometric mean of serum testosterone values for subjects on any dose was 16.86 nmol/L. Serum DHT levels and serum free testosterone remained relatively stable over the 24-hours following dosing.
 The mean day 15 baseline pre-dose DHT/T ratio was 0.23, and the mean DHT/T ratio remained between 0.17 to 0.26 throughout the 24-hour period.
 The ratio values among patients completing the study and among responders remained relatively constant from baseline.
 Secondary: Improvements in sexual desire and activity were apparent 15 days after application of testosterone and were sustained throughout the study.
 Statistically significant changes from baseline were seen in sexual desire, sexual activity, positive mood and negative mood as assessed by the PDQ domain for the seven days prior to visits one, 15, 60 and 120.
-Significant mean changes from day one to 120 for SF-36 Physical Component and SF-36 Mental Component scores were 1.55 (SD=7.72; P=0.0254) and 4.54 (SD=9.20; P<0.0001), respectively.
+Significant mean changes from day one to 120 for SF-36 Physical Component and SF-36 Mental Component scores were 1.55 (SD=7.72; P =0.0254) and 4.54 (SD=9.20; P <0.0001), respectively.
 Treatment-emergent adverse events occurring in >2% of patients receiving at least one dose of testosterone in the open-label study included: application site irritation, application site erythema, headache, increased hematocrit, nasopharyngitis, diarrhea, and vomiting.
-Three patients withdrew from the open-label phase of the study due to adverse events, including superficial thrombophlebitis, effects on lability/anger, and malignant melanoma; while two patients with
+Three patients withdrew from the open-label phase of the study due to adverse events, including superficial thrombophlebitis, effects on lability/anger, and malignant melanoma; while two patients withdrew from the